bgpkit/monocle/README.md

 - `parse`: parse individual MRT files
 - `search`: search for matching messages from all available public MRT files
 - `whois`: search AS and organization information by ASN or name
-- `country`: utility to lookup country name and code
+- `country`: utility to look up country name and code
 - `time`: utility to convert time between unix timestamp and RFC3339 string
 - `rpki`: check RPKI validation for given ASNs or prefixes